Applications for summer and fall 2019 internships are now being accepted and are due no later than 5 p.m. on Friday, March 15.

 GLOBAL EDUCATION INTERN

-The IRC works with a variety of area K-12 schools to put on Academic WorldQuest, a spring Quiz Bowl–style program on international topics.
+The IRC works with a variety of area K-12 schools to put on Academic WorldQuest, a spring Quiz Bowl–style program on international topics, and Your Global Future, a fall college and career fair for high-school students.
 We are also looking to restart a number of other K-12 initiatives with local schools.
 The global education intern will support these projects.
 Education majors and teachers-in-training will be given preference for this internship.

 Nonprofit organizations rely on consistent brand identity and the creation of collateral materials that further the reach of that brand.
 The marketing intern will evaluate the IRC's current brand identity and create materials to share about our work with the general public.
 Graphic-design skills and abilities with Adobe Creative Suite are required for this internship.
 Applicants should provide a link to a portfolio of their design work.